Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/this-tailwind-css-cut-out-effect-will-amaze-you.md

 </div>
 ```

-That is all that we need, and with the help of Tailwind CSS we can easily create this amazing cut out effect.
+That is all that we need, and with the help of Tailwind CSS, we can easily create this amazing cut-out effect.

 > Note: Check out this article for [integrating Tailwind in your project](https://daily-dev-tips.com/posts/plain-html-starter-with-tailwind-css/)

 ## Tailwind CSS cut out text effect

-To generate this effect, lets first focus on giving out div a background image.
+To generate this effect, let's first focus on giving out div a background image.
-This will be the only custom part to the setup, however when you are using Tailwind in your project you can use the tailwind config for this.
+This will be the only custom part of the setup.
+However, you can use the tailwind config when using Tailwind in your project.

 ```css
 .background {